PhilChodrow/website_source/content/authors/phil/_index.md

 I am a passionate educator, and teach subjects ranging from applied probability to network science to statistical programming.
 In 2018, I was my department's nominee for MIT's campus-wide Goodwin Award for "conspicuously effective teaching."

 I am a member of MIT's [Operations Research Center](https://www.mit.edu/~orc/) and the [Laboratory for Information and Decision Systems](https://lids.mit.edu/).
 I am supported by the NSF Graduate Research Fellowship.
 In the summer of 2020, I will join the Department of Mathematics at UCLA as a Hedrick Visiting Assistant Professor.
-Read my full CV [here](https://philchodrow.gitlab.io/cv/cv.pdf).
+You can also read my full [CV](https://philchodrow.gitlab.io/cv/cv.pdf).

 ## News

 - **May 20th, 2020**: I will defend my PhD thesis, "Structure, Dynamics, and Inference in Networks" at 3pm, location TBD.
 - **Mar.
 22nd, 2020**: Invited talk on models of coevolutionary graphs at the Eastern Sectional meeting of the AMS.
 - **Feb.
 28th, 2020:** Invited (casual) talk on my research on moments of random multigraphs in the ORC Student Seminar at 4pm in E40-103.
-Slides [here](/slides/multigraph_moments_long.pdf).
+[Slides](/slides/multigraph_moments_long.pdf).
 - **Feb.
 2020: I will be joining the Department of Mathematics at UCLA as a Hedrick Visiting Assistant Professor.
 Position begins in July.**
 - **Jan.
 2020:** ["Annotated Hypergraphs: Models and Applications"](https://link.springer.com/article/10.1007/s41109-020-0252-y) (with Andy Mellor) now published in *Applied Network Science*.
 - **Dec.
 2019:** I attended the Complex Networks Winter Workshop in Quebec City, Quebec.
 Thanks to the organizers!